 Use a large reusable shopping bag and consolidate purchases, so you don't have a separate bag for each purchase.
 When shopping for decorations, cards, gift wrap and gifts, consider products made from recycled materials or are reusable such as gift bags and boxes.

 - Passes or tickets for movies, concerts, theater, skiing

 - Gift certificates for dinner, massages, babysitting, shopping

 - Lessons for dance, cooking, arts and crafts

 - Give the gift of your time - everyone can use it.

 Make the wrapping part of the gift, not something that becomes recycling or trash.
-Use newspaper, or popcorn for packing, instead of foam peanuts.
+Use newspaper or popcorn for packing, instead of foam peanuts.
 Try decorative tins, hat boxes, baskets or plastic containers that can be reused.
-Use reusable boxes, and gift bags.
-Consider cloth napkins, towels, scarves, fabric remnants and wide fabric ribbon.
+Consider cloth napkins, towels and scarves.